 From the September-October 1995 issue of Film Comment.
 I should stress that this essay is very much out of date once one starts to consider Cozarinsky’s prolific subsequent career as both a writer and a filmmaker — although I’ve anachronistically included a few more recent book covers and film posters as illustrations, as well as a poster and two stills from his most commercially successful film to date, the 2005 Ronda Nocturna, known in English as Night Watch, in part to help make up for the impossibility of finding stills for some of the rarer films of his discussed here.

 Let me also quote my Reader capsule review of Night Watch: “With a few exceptions, I prefer the literature of Edgardo Cozarinsky, an Argentinean based mainly in Paris, to his films, and his nonfiction in both realms to his fiction.
 But this poetic, atmospheric drama, shot in Buenos Aires, challenged my bias, mixing the natural and the supernatural, the cinematic and the literary, with such assurance that Cozarinsky no longer seems like a divided artist.
 Following a teenage street hustler through the night of All Saints’ Day, he turns a documentary about his hometown and its street life into a haunting piece of magical realism.
 (The original title, Ronda Nocturna, translates more accurately as Nocturnal Rounds.)
 In Spanish with subtitles.
 82 min.”
 I should add that Cozarinsky — a friend since he moved to Paris in the early 1970s — spends much more of his time nowadays in Buenos Aires.
-His most recent film, which I saw at the Viennale this fall, both fascinating and haunting, is Notes for an Imaginary Biography [see first photo below], an hour-long montage composed of outtakes from many of his previous films.
+One of his more recent films, which I saw at the Viennale, both fascinating and haunting, is Notes for an Imaginary Biography [see first photo below], an hour-long montage composed of outtakes from many of his previous films.

-I’m happy to add that a Spanish translation of this essay has been added to the Argentinian edition of my most recent collection, Goodbye Cinema, Hello Cinephilia, which is coming out this spring. — J.R.
+I’m happy to add that a Spanish translation of this essay has been added to the Argentinian edition of my collection Goodbye Cinema, Hello Cinephilia, which came out last year. — J.R.

 Ambiguous Evidence: Cozarinsky’s “Cinema Indirect”